Minecraft Server Java Exit Codes Explained (/docs/minecraft/fix-java-exit-codes)

 3. **Lower [view-distance and simulation-distance](/docs/minecraft/render-distance)** to 6–8.

-4. Install Spark and run /spark health + /spark heapdump to find the leak.
+4. **Install [Spark](/docs/minecraft/setup-spark)** and run `/spark health` + `/spark heapdump` to find the leak.

 5. **Remove heavy mods/plugins** identified by Spark.